The origins of farming

 These hunters were evidently migratory throughout the territories they occupied; of permanent occupation there is no trace.

-G2a-P15 arose about 20,000 ybp and grew slowly in the Fertile Crescent region as a proto-agrarian semi-sedentary hunter gatherers society.
-In the warm and moist Bølling-Allerød interstadial, 14,700 to 12,700 ybp there was a rapid population growth in G and as a result emerged many subgroups.
+G2a-P15 came again much later.
+It was formed 20700 ybp and had a TMRCA of 18000 ybp.
+Slowly they grew in the Fertile Crescent region as a proto-agrarian semi-sedentary hunter gatherers society.
+First in the warm and moist Bølling-Allerød interstadial, 14,700 to 12,700 ybp there was a rapid population growth in G and as a result emerged many subgroups.
 They lived in a population with Pre-Pottery Neolithic Culture which existed there for about 4 milennia.

 The origins of farming in Anatolia and the fertile crescent.
 (3b)